 Na Nex Se is reported to have been a respected religious woman who took care of her land and orchard even after the death of her husband.
 Neither she nor her husband were reported to have learned English and much of the tribe’s correspondences and our understanding of them came from interpreters, especially James Burnett Abbott, agent of the Shawnee by the Shawnee Indian Mission, who lived with the tribe from 1861-1866.

 More small bits of insight on the Blackhoof family can be found in the book kept by the Recording Steward for the Indian Mission.
 By 1870, Na Nex Se was no longer listed on any Johnson County census and is presumed to have pass away by that date.

 Other Settlers – Many German, Swiss, and Belgian families came to the area from the Eastern U.S. and Europe.
 They purchased lands from the Shawnee and grew bumper crops in the fertile soil.
 In the 1930’s, Lenexa became famous for its superior quality spinach due to the soil containing less sand which affected its taste and texture.

 Over 150 truck farmers contributed to the train-loads of produce, spinach included, which was shipped to Chicago and other eastern markets.
 We hold the Lenexa Spinach Festival every year in September to celebrate this brief time when Lenexa was the “Spinach Capital” and the city was even featured in a one panel Popeye© comic.

-Old Town – The original town site, or “Old Town,” is still a vital part of the community to this day.
-The city boasts three large churches which have been witness to more than 100 years of Lenexa history.
-The city holds several festivals throughout the year, like the one mentioned above, that help maintain a “small town community atmosphere.”
+Old Town – The original town site, or “Old Town,” is still a vital part of the community.
+The area boasts three large churches which have been witness to more than 100 years of Lenexa history.
+Lenexa holds its annual Chili Challenge Festival in Old Town, helping maintain a small town community atmosphere.